philzook58/philzook58.github.io/_drafts/2021-09-3-smt-macro.md

 - Using ocaml - upside javascript story is better.
 Better compiling to binary.
 Doesn't need full scheme runtime to work.
 I'm more familiar with it.
 More palatable to vibes.
 I'd have to write
 - using scheme / CL. user defined macros. just kind of feels right.
 Actually parse |#123| closer to correctly.

+On the difference between sets and lets:
+Set scopes to the end of time, let has a scope when it ends.
+That's about it.
+This is perhaps why it is so easy to use `let` to simulate `set` in the weakest precondition formulation. `let` has connotation of peristence, expressions. `set` has connotations of mutation and destruction.

+Ghost code and noninterference.
+Metaocaml and interference.

+You know I'm still unhygienic because of smtlib allows includes

+Houdini huh.